Electric Underfloor Heating Systems – Collection Guide

 DCM-PRO

-Decoupling and cable-guided systems for tiled floors where protection matters.
+Decoupling and cable-guided systems for tiled floors where protection matters as much as the heating route itself.

 • suited to tiled floor build-ups